 Seeing that Iceland is a volcanic island then we have many beautiful basalt formations in Iceland, but at Gerðuberg you will see one of the longest basalt column belts in Iceland.

 It is possible to walk up to the basalt columns and get some good photos, and there is a path leading up to the top of the columns.

-Gerðuberg is not by the main road, and that is why so many people miss it, but it is so worth it seeing these colossal basalt columns up close.
+Gerðuberg is not by the main road, and that is why so many people miss it or only see it from afar.
+But it is so worth it seeing these colossal basalt columns up close.
 It is located on the southern side of the Snæfellsnes peninsula off road 54.